 Downside Loss Buffer Risk.
 There can be no guarantee that the Fund will be successful in its strategy to buffer against S&P 500 Index losses if the S&P 500 Index decreases in value over the Outcome Period.
 The Fund's strategy is designed to produce returns that correlate to those of the S&P 500 Index, subject to the S&P 500 Index Cap, while limiting downside S&P 500 Index losses and providing additional upside exposure to the Secondary Index, subject to the Secondary Index Cap, if Shares are bought on the day on which Milliman transacts in the FLEX Options on behalf of the Fund and held until those FLEX Options expire at the end of each Outcome Period.
 The Buffer is only operative against the first 10% of losses in the Fund's S&P 500 Index exposure for the Outcome Period.
-If the S&P 500 Index decreases in value by more than 10% during the Outcome Period, the Fund (and therefore investors in Shares) will experience all subsequent losses in the Fund's S&P 500 Index exposure on a one-to-one basis for the Outcome Period.
-The success of the Buffer also depends upon the performance of the Collateral Portfolio and the Put Spread Strategy.
-If the Collateral Portfolio and/or the Put Spread Strategy experiences losses, it could have the effect of reducing the impact of, or completely eliminating, the Buffer on the Fund's S&P 500 Index exposure.
+The Suffer is only operative against the first 10% of losses in the Fund's S&P 500 Index exposure for the Outcome Period.
+The Suffer also depends upon the performance of the Collateral Portfolio and/or the Put Spread Strategy experiences losses, it could have the effect of reducing the impact of, or completely eliminating, the Buffer on the Fund's S&P 500 Index exposure.
 In certain market conditions, the performance of the Collateral Portfolio and/or the Put Spread Strategy could cause the Fund to significantly underperform the S&P 500 Index.
-Despite the intended Buffer, an investor could loss their entire investment.
+Despite the intended Buffer, an investor could lose their entire investment.
 In the event an investor purchases Shares after the date on which Milliman transacted in the FLEX Options on behalf of the Fund, or redeems Shares prior to the expiration of those FLEX Options, the Buffer that the Fund seeks to provide may not be available or fully applicable.

 Risk of Capped Upside Returns.
 The Fund's strategy is designed to produce returns that correlate to those of the Reference Indices up to the Index Caps if Shares are bought on the day on which Milliman transacts in the FLEX Options on behalf of the Fund and held until those FLEX Options expire at the end of the Outcome Period, subject to the Index Caps.
 In the event that one or both of the Reference Indices experience gains during the Outcome Period, the Fund will only participate in those gains up to the applicable Index Cap.
-In the event that one or both Reference Indices experience gains are caps and the Fund's strategy provides capped exposure to two Reference Indices, the Index Caps may be lower than if the Fund provided capped exposure to only a single Reference Index.
-In the event an investor purchases Shares after the date on which the FLEX Options were entered into and the Fund has risen in value to a level near to an Index Cap, there may be little or no ability for that investor to experience an investment gain on their Shares relating to that Reference Index.
+In the event that one or both Reference Indices experience gains during the Outcome Period, the Fund will only participate in those excess gains.
+Because the Fund's strategy provides capped exposure to two Reference Indices, the Index Caps may be lower than if the Fund provided capped exposure to only a single Reference Index.
+In the event an investor purchases Shares after the date on which the FLEX Options were entered into and the Fund has risen in value to a level near to an Index Cap, there may be little or no ability for that investor to experience an investment gain on their Shares relating to that Reference Indices.
 In certain market conditions, the performance of the Collateral Portfolio and the Put Spread Strategy could cause the Fund to underperform relative to the Reference Indices, which could further limit Fund gains below the Index Caps, notwithstanding any performance of the Reference Indices in excess of the Index Caps.
-An investor should consider the amount of the Index Caps, and the Fund's position relative to each Index Cap, before investing in the Fund.
-Additional information regarding possible Outcomes for the Fund depending upon projected index performance is available online at www.millimanfunds.com.
+An investor should consider the amount of the performance is available online at www.millimanfunds.com.